ss-haze/cpp_primer/ch16/README.md

 ```
 Specializations do not not participate in function matching,
 therefore a specialization is considered by the compiler only
-if the base function is viable and is the best match, i.e., after
+if the general template function is viable and is the best match,
-the overload resolution had taken place.
+i.e., after function matching has occured.

-By contrast, overloaded functions are preferred over all
+An overloaded function on the other hand is preferred over
-other overloads in the case of an equally good match.
+other overloads if that function is the best match.
 ```

 ### Exercise 16.67